grantcarthew/node-scalable-blob-store/README.md

 ## Version 3 Migration

 After reading a great article by [RisingStack][risingstack-url] called [How to Become a Better Node.js Developer in 2016][risingstack-article-url], I have added callback support to Scalable Blob Store.
-Because I was making major changes to the BlobStore object I decided to take this time to fix a public API call I mistakenly made as Promise based when it is a synchronous call.
+Because I was making major changes to the BlobStore object I decided to take this time to fix a public API call I mistakenly made as Promise based when it is synchronous.

-In version 1 and 2 the `createReadStream` returned a Promise.
-Version 3 is now synchronous and returns the readStream.
+In version 1 and 2 the function `createReadStream` returned a Promise.
+Version 3 is now synchronous and returns the [stream.Readable][readstream-url].

-To migrate to version 3, convert your code from this:
+Migrate to version 3 by converting your code __from this__:

 ```js
 blobStore.createReadStream('/id/path/from/your/database').then(readStream => {